Primary Support Hub

 Cambridge Global Perspectives is a unique, transformational programme that helps students at every stage of school education develop outstanding transferable skills, including critical thinking, research and collaboration.
 This innovative and stimulating skills-based programme places academic study in a practical, real-world context linking English skills with other subjects.

 ActiveLearn - a digital learning space for students and teachers

 Other curriculum areas include French as an additional language, Music, Art and PE, and swimming, Health, Kinyarwanda, Traditional Dance, and ICT from Grade 2.

-Students in the 50 50 program spend half of the day in French and half of the day in English.
-During their French class time, they do French Language Arts, Math and Social Studies.
-The standards for French and Math are based on the French National Curriculum.
+Students in the 50/50 program spend half of the day in French and half of the day in English.
+During their French class time, they do French Language, Arts, Math and Social Studies (History and Geography).
+The standards for these areas are based on the French National Curriculum.